juristr/fabiangosebrink.github.io/_posts/2017-01-14-angular-template-driven-forms-demystified.md

 {% endhighlight %}

-With those three things we can asks the form about its state with
+With those three things we can ask the form about its state with

 ` myform.value `